-The jungle canopy in Costa Rica is not just a destination but an experience for visitors of all ages.
-Visitors of all ages and sizes can gaze into the complex and active ecosystems on excursions where wildlife like monkeys, birds, sloths, and a variety of different plant species appear.
+The jungle canopy in Costa Rica is not just a destination, but an experience.
+Visitors of all ages can gaze into the complex and active ecosystems on excursions to places where wildlife like monkeys, birds, sloths, and a variety of plant species appear.

-Hanging bridges – Unlike zip-lining or aerial trams, walking along the hanging bridges lets the family move at your preferred pace guided by a specialist, as well as allowing children to find frogs, snakes, lizards, ocelots, and margay.
+Aerial trams offer unforgettable, unobstructed views of the treetops in open-air gondolas ascending through the rainforest.
+Unlike zip-lining or aerial trams, walking along the hanging bridges lets you move at your preferred pace, guided by a specialist, as well as allowing children to find frogs, snakes, lizards, ocelots, and margay.

-The two coastlines of Costa Rica are known for their consistent swells, fabulous waves, and easy breaks for oceanic conditions ideal for surfing and paddleboarding.
+The two coastlines of Costa Rica are known for their consistent swells, fabulous waves, and easy breaks for conditions ideal for surfing and paddleboarding.